-Is a pen test the right means for your objective?
+Is a pentest the right tool for your objective?

-Since a pen test is primarily aimed at penetrating systems, it is important to clearly determine in advance whether that is actually the desired objective of the investigation.
-If you want to achieve a full picture of all the vulnerabilities in your systems that could be abused, then a vulnerability assessment is a more suitable solution.
-This would also provide your developers with more concrete pointers for securing specific applications.
-However, if you do wish to gain a real impression of the state of your security and what the possible impact of a hack could be, then a pen test is a good means for doing so.
+Because a pentest is primarily aimed at penetrating systems, it is important to decide clearly in advance whether this is actually the desired objective of the investigation.
+Because if you want to gain a complete picture of all the possible vulnerabilities that could be exploited within your systems, a vulnerability assessment is actually a more suitable solution.
+It also gives your developers more concrete tools for securing specific applications.
+But if you want an impression of the state of your security and the potential impact of a hack, then a pentest is a good tool.